MicrosoftDocs/windows-itpro-docs/windows/configuration/multi-app-kiosk-troubleshoot.md

 ## Feedback

 Feedback and bugs can be submitted in the Feedback Hub.
-You can use the [Problems Steps Recorder](https://support.microsoft.com/help/22878/windows-10-record-steps) to reproduce the issue, and attach the resulting .zip file to your feedback.